-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied

-Many community non-profit organizations leverage CDBG funds with other private and non-federal public sources.
-The leveraging of resources and anticipated amounts are identified with the description of CDBG activities that will take place during the program year.
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied and anticipated amounts are identified with the description of CDBG activities that will take place during the program year.
 Other sources of funds that are potentially available to support the objectives of an Annual Action Plan may include: Low-Income Housing Tax Credits, Section 8 Housing Choice Vouchers, Economic Development Initiative, U.S. Department of Agriculture Rural Development programs, private foundations, state CIP funds, and County funds.